coursera-dl/coursera-dl/README.md

 Please, post bugs and issues on [github][11].
 Please, **DON'T** send support requests privately to the maintainers!
 We are quite swamped with day-to-day activities.
-If you have problems, **PLEASE**, file them on the isue tracker.
+If you have problems, **PLEASE**, file them on the issue tracker.

 [1]: https://www.coursera.org
 [2]: https://sourceforge.net/projects/gnuwin32/files/wget/1.11.4-1/wget-1.11.4-1-setup.exe